-An optional Slip/Skid Indicator (inclinometer)is available for the RCA2600 (all models).
-The instrument can be purchased with the slip indicator attached or purchased separately and installed by the user (part number 444-0010-01).
+An optional Slip/Skid Indicator (inclinometer) is available for all versions of the RCA2600-P. The instrument can be purchased with the slip indicator attached or purchased separately and installed by the user (part number 444-0010-01).
 The addition of an inclinometer satisfies the requirements for FAA's AC 91-75.
 The slip indicator may be attached before or after the instrument has been installed in the aircraft.